 Question No. 9

-How can updated status of an application/appeal/review petition etc. be confirmed?
+How can receiving of online application can be confirmed?

 Candidates can obtain this information by calling FPSC Facilitation Center on UAN-051-111-000-248 or Tel.No.051-9205075 Ext.
 385.